marlbones/must-watch/README.md

 ## Description

-Simple app for creating a visual list of movies you want to/must watch.
+Simple app for creating a visual list of movies you must watch.
 Search a movie then add it to your list.

 Using [omdb api](https://itunes.apple.com/app/apple-store/id982107779).